codesections-personal/codesections/content/blog/raku-unicode/index.md

     # OUTPUT: «(｢Raku｣ ｢s｣ ｢mascot｣)»
 ```

 That's a whole lot better.
-It's slightly longer, but much more explicit.
+It's slightly longer, but it's much more explicit.

 But – hang on! – what is that `<:ASCII>` character class?
 That's not in [the docs](https://docs.raku.org/language/regexes#Unicode_properties)!
 Is it missing from the documentation?
 If so, I could add it – I've been trying to do my part with updating the docs.